 Wolves have been known to go as long as 6 months without a kill.
 This is probably rare, admittedly, but it would be just as uncommon for a wolf to eat his fill of prey everyday for days and months on end, like many domestic dogs do.
 And it must be noted that wolves are extremely physically active, unlike most domestic dogs.

 “But my dog doesn’t like fruit”

 Domestic dogs that are fed prey foods too regularly are often overweight, sluggish, and symptomatic in one way or another.
 This is true regardless of whether the food is raw or cooked, commercial or home prepared.
 AND, very often, these dogs will not eat fruit.
 There is no reason for a dog to eat a secondary food like fruit if primary foods are fed with such regularity as to produce the conditioned expectation of getting them.
+This also creates excess bodily fat reserves which signal to the dog that don’t need secondary foods.
 When owners switch to feeding prey foods on a more infrequent or random basis, and particularly if appropriate fasting days are thrown in, they often find that their dogs will eat fruits readily even though they shunned them before.
 Owners should begin with plant foods they know the dog likes, even if that means certain cooked vegetables.

 When this kind of rotational feeding plan is implemented, owners almost always see positive changes in their dogs as well.
 These include increased energy, shinier coat, better digestion and symptom cessation, especially if only one type of food is fed per day (as opposed to mixing foods together, which complicates digestion) and the foods are raw and biologically appropriate.